Florida Keys, April 5th 1985

 But he knew what he’d seen…and he also knew exactly what this meant!

-'Underworld' is scheduled for publication in late 2013 or early 2014.
+'Underworld' is scheduled for publication in 2014.
 It is undergoing a transformational rewrite and is shaping up into the exciting science fiction thriller I always hoped it would become.
 Enjoy!